A few years ago we were going over all of our big bills and cutting costs where we could.

 My Calling Plan

-So for now a couple of weeks into the plan I'm paying $15/month for my plan, with the possibility that it could go higher if I use more data.
-The most likely thing to happen is that I'll use more data than 100MB, which would bump the plan cost up to $22/month.
-If I did more streaming and Pandora than normal, it's possible that i could end up paying for the 500MB-1GB plan which would cost $28/month.
+So for now a couple of weeks into the plan I’m paying $15/month for my plan, with the possibility that it could go higher if I use more data.
+The most likely thing to happen is that I’ll use more data than 1GB, I usually end up somewhere between 1GB-2GB, which would bump the plan cost up to $20/mo.

 Testing Out The Ting Service